Visiting Professor · UC Berkeley · Research Affiliate · USI Switzerland · PI & Founder, Arab AI Governance & Society Lab

 Contact

-Open to research collaborations, speaking engagements, and academic partnerships in AI governance, communication, and AI governance research.
+Open to research collaborations, speaking engagements, and academic partnerships across public management, public policy evaluation, AI governance, welfare systems, and crisis governance — in MENA, the Gulf, the Global South, Europe, and beyond.

 Research Enquiries · USI Switzerland